Membership

 Scramble Tournament

-An end-of-year scramble tournament and luncheon is the last outing of the season.
+An end-of-year Scramble tournament and luncheon is the last outing of the season.
 The scramble teams ordinarily consist of four players.
 On an exception basis, teams of three players are permitted.
 Scramble foursomes may be comprised of members from multiple NHIGA teams.
-The scramble tournament uses a shotgun start and is flighted based on the average of the team members’ handicap indexes.
+The scramble tournament uses a shotgun start and is flighted based on the average of the team members’ handicaps.
 Guests may play in this tournament and are eligible for individual and team contests.
-A best effort is made to approximate the handicap index of each guest who does not have an official USGA handicap index so their foursome is placed in the most appropriate flight.
+A best effort is made to approximate the handicap of each guest who does not have an official USGA handicap index so their foursome is placed in the most appropriate flight.

 Tee Times

 For stroke play and scramble tournaments, members sign up themselves and guests for tee times using SignUpGenius.
 A minimum of two NIHGA members must play in each tee time.
 After the SignUp cutoff date, the team captain organizing the event may make final adjustments to the tee sheet to fill gaps or complete foursomes.
 The final tee sheet serves a contract with the course, and members who have signed up are expected to play.
 Cancellations or changes to the tee sheet should be minimal.
-If a member must cancel due to unforeseen circumstances, he/she must notify the course and their team captain of the cancellation as soon as possible.
+If a member must cancel due to unforeseen circumstances, he/she must notify the course and the Outing Coordinator of the cancellation as soon as possible.
 No-shows and/or members canceling with less than 24 hours’ notice may be charged for the round.

 Pace of Play